ceshine/recruit_visitor_forecasting/README.md

 python fit_transformer.py with seed=12300
 ```

-(To give you an rough idea of how a single model performs, the above command created a model with Public 0.488 / Private 0.517.
-Sorry for now its not exactly reproducible.)
+(To give you an rough idea of how a single model performs, the above command created a model with **Public 0.488 / Private 0.517**.
+Sorry for now it's not exactly reproducible.)

 You can also use Mongo to save experiment results and hyper-parameters for each run.
 Please refer to the Sacred documentation for more details.